Brexit for private persons

 When are goods duty-free?

 Payment of customs duty is not required when the goods are manufactured in the UK (originating product) and are sent from the UK.
-As proof, you must have an invoice from the seller containing a specific-form statement on the British origin of the goods.
 However, value added tax must be paid for the goods.

 Read more: How do I get preferential treatment?